What is St. John’s Wort?

 6) Smoking Cessation

 St. John's wort is being explored for smoking cessation.
-Although promising, well-designed studies are needed.
+Although it is promising, well-designed studies are needed.

 St. John's wort has also been explored for conditions that can have psychological symptoms, such as insomnia, menopausal symptoms, premenstrual syndrome, seasonal affective disorder and attention deficit disorder.
 Further studies are needed before recommendations can be made.